briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 ![ ](/assets/image_1662087114284_0.png)

- we'll add a line to the config file with the page we want to be our homepage
+Now we'll add a line to the config file with the page we want to be our homepage

 ![ ](/assets/image_1662087124359_0.png)